followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/nodes/textExpr.md

 ---
 ---
 ##### shortDescription
-Specifies data field that provides a text for a node.
+Specifies the name of a data source field or an expression that provides node texts.

 ##### param(data): Object